tnzplaus/PHP-PDO-API-Database-Class/README.md

 );
 $lastInsertID = $db->insert($query_array);
 ```
-Note that the method $db->insert() returns the Id of the last inserted query.

-And all queries are represented as arrays.
+Note that the method $db->insert() returns the Id of the last inserted query and all queries are represented as arrays.

 Insert multiple datasets at once
 ```